twekberg/video_tools/README.md

 # First Step

-First capture or create videos that look interesting.
-Store them in your hard drive.
+First capture or create videos of interest.
+Store them on your hard drive.

 # video_clip.py